 Address: 2534 Mission Street, San Francisco CA 94110 Phone: 415.648.7600

 3. Avital Tours

-Avital Tours offers unique four-course dining experiences, giving guests the opportunity to explore an iconic neighborhood through the food and culture.
-Each restaurant in the Mission, North Beach, and Union Square have been chosen for their importance to the story of San Francisco.
+Avital Food & Drink Experiences offers unique four-course dining experiences, giving guests the opportunity to explore an iconic neighborhood through the food and culture.
+Each restaurant on the Mission District Food Tour and the North Beach Food Tour have been chosen for their importance to the story of San Francisco.
 At each stop, guests meet restaurants owners, chefs, and culinary experts while enjoying appetizers, an entrée, and dessert and learning about the history of the location and neighborhood.
 The dining experiences have been built by locals, for both locals and travelers looking for an appetizing way to explore the city.

 Dining in the dark is literal at Opaque.
 Diners eat in the pitch black, totally abandoning one of their five senses so they can focus more on the sounds, smells, tastes, and feels of the experience.
 Servers are Opaque are visually impaired or blind and have been trained to serve these meals in complete darkness.
 Before entering the dark room, diners are able to view a menu to choose their meal, which is created by a sighted chef.
 Opaque is a unique place to experience food while using your other senses to create a complete picture.

 Address: 689 McAllister Street, San Francisco, CA 94102 Phone: 1.800.710.1270